-Due to our success in recruiting high quality medical students and our excellent clinical training, our residents and graduates have fared well on all quality indicators.
-Specifically, they score well above the national average on in-training exams, and have a five-year 97% pass rate on the Family Medicine Board Exam.
+Due to our success in recruiting high quality medical students, our residents and graduates have fared well on all quality indicators.
+Our residents score well above the national average on the annual in-service training exam.
+This results in a consistently high rate in passing the Family Medicine Board Exam.

 How has your program done in the Match?

 Our program has consistently filled with highly competitive applicants from our program Match List, several of whom perform Acting Internships during their fourth year of medical school.
 Successful candidates to our program often have distinguished themselves in academics and other achievements that have helped them build the character of an excellent family physician.
 Our residents also tend to be internally driven and self-directed in their learning.